andrewkkan/Goldfish/README.md

 docker-compose exec app php artisan horizon:publish
 ```

+Now, point your browser to http://localhost to see the app running!

+## Reminders:

+* Check and make sure "USER www" is in the Dockerfile.
+USER may have changed during development but it needs to be "www" for the deployed container to remain secure.

 ## Changes needed from the tutorial (already done in this repo)
 ### Dockerfile: